 Life After Flying

 I stopped flying 5 months ago now and I don’t regret my decision.
 Like I said, I loved that job but I was ready for a new challenge and to get out of the cabin crew bubble.
 One year before I left I had my plan in place and visa sorted for Australia.
-I just wanted to enjoy flying for a few more months, save up some more money, and enjoy those last minute staff travel trips on my days off for a little longer!
+I just wanted to enjoy flying for a few more months, save up some more money of my Cabin Crew salary, and enjoy those last minute staff travel trips on my days off for a little longer!

 You need to leave when you are truly ready, so don’t make any snap decisions.
 You may not think it now, but flying is easy money and you’ll miss it when it’s gone!
 Save as much money as you can, but still enjoy yourself of course!
 But you need to manage your money and stop wasting it on stupid things.